Calvaire (film): Release

-The short film included on the Tartan Film DVD is called A wonderful love also directed by Fabrice Du Welz.
-Even the American DVD has Calvaire as the prominent title, with The Ordeal as a subtitle.
+"A Wonderful Love", a short film also directed by Fabrice Du Welz.
+The American DVD is subtitled "The Ordeal".

 Reception

 The film has received mixed and divided reviews from critics.

 Peter Bradshaw from The Guardian awarded the film 4 out of a possible 5 stars, calling it "A brilliant black comic nightmare".

 While, Marc Savlov from the Austin Chronicle awarded the film a negative 1 1/2 out of 5 stars, stating, "Calvaire has a few passages of genuine dread – a barroom dance by the local villagers is just plain disturbing – but it takes so long to get going and fails to generate the necessary suspense to keep viewers engaged, that the horrific final act is too little, too late, while at the same time nearly being much too much".

 J.R.
 Jones from Chicago Reader gave the film a positive review, complimenting the film's thematic complexity and diabolical humor.

 Roberto Curti of offscreen.com in 2005 stated "the main problem with Calvaire is the passive, unsympathetic nature of its main character" and "Du Welz has a keen eye for composition", and "injects weird elements into the story".

-It currently has a rating of 46% "Rotten" on film review aggregate Rotten Tomatoes, with an average rating of 5.7/10 based on 26 reviews.
-The site's consensus states that the film "has a certain amount of grim potential, but loses effectiveness by too often mistaking disturbing gore for genuine horror".
 On Metacritic, the film has a more positive score of 52 based on 12 reviews.